cbrownstein-lambda/lambda-docs-mkdocs/docs/education/kubernetes/dstack-vllm-llama-3-1.md

 !!! note

-    You'll see multiple error messages during the installation, for example:
+    You might see error messages during the installation, for example:

     ```
     ERROR: Command errored out with exit status 1: